sm6yvr/liam/README.md

   * RTClib
   * RTIMULib

-  It's possible to download a zip bundle with all libraries you need from our facebook groups file area.
+  The libraries you need are bundled with the liam code within each release.

 Change log
 ------